Xmetalfanx/linuxSetup/README.md

 - [Ubuntu Post Install Scripts](https://github.com/snwh/ubuntu-post-install)

 Thank you to Mr. Hewitt for some code ideas, when browsing through his projects

-- Also thanks to [Fedora Install Script](https://gist.github.com/KingsleyOmon-Edo/711c0a79c29d532840bb5cae55b7c2d6) for ideas coming in future commits (posted this here to remember to give credit, before hand)

 - More thanks go to KittyKatt and Screenfetch's contributors [Screenfetch on Github](https://github.com/KittyKatt/screenFetch)